jcwynder/interactive-user-registration-form/README.md

 - Created validation functions for each `input` field.

-- Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` visibility.
+- Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` visibility state (visible or hidden).

 - Attached event listener to `input` fields to trigger the validation functions on each `input` event whenever user types or changes the value in that input field.
 This sets up the real-time feedback.